Blockstream/satellite/api/examples/README.md

 You can choose to use the API data sender and API data reader either as in [Example 1](#example-1-sending-data-in-a-user-defined-protocol) or as in [Example 2](#example-2-sending-files).
-The important difference here is that the API data reader will read data from a named pipe that is filled by the *demo receiver*, rather than the actual Blockstream Satellite receiver.
+The important difference here is that the API data reader will read data fed by the *demo receiver*, rather than the actual Blockstream Satellite receiver.

 Start by activating the `blocksat-api` Python virtual environment.
 Then, run the demo receiver: